obeyeater/ocd/README.md

 ## Alternatives

 There are other dotfile managers!
-You should almost certainly use one of them instead of this mine.
+You should almost certainly use one of them instead of this one.
 Here's a list:

 * [dotbot](https://github.com/anishathalye/dotbot)
 * [chezmoi](https://www.chezmoi.io/why-use-chezmoi/)